The Getaway World Tour: European leg II

 The band returned to Europe for a second leg starting on July 13, 2017.
 The leg will consist of mostly festivals along with some headlining dates with the leg expected to conclude on July 31, 2017.
 The second date on the leg saw the band perform for the first time ever in Benicàssim.
 The show featured a rare performance of "Fire" which was performed for only the fifth time on this tour.
 Mauro Refosco, who was a touring member of the band for their previous tour and also a studio musician on their two most recent albums, joined the band on percussion for "The Adventures of Rain Dance Maggie" at their July 20, 2017 show in Rome.
 Kiedis' young son Everly Bear also joined the band onstage to provide some vocals for "Goodbye Angels" which he also would do at the band's very first show in Latvia seven days later.

 Dublin rescheduled shows

 Due to Anthony Kiedis suffering from the flu, the band's shows on December 20 and 21, 2016 in Dublin at 3Arena were forced to be postponed and were rescheduled for September 20 and 21, 2017 at the same venue.
 During the band's show on September 21 in Dublin they performed "Get on Top" for the first time with Josh and for the first time since August 2007.

 Latin American leg

 On September 24, 2016, the first date of the leg was confirmed for September 24, 2017 at Rock in Rio.
-On February 20, 2017, it was announced that the band will perform in Mexico City on October 10, 2017.
+On February 20, 2017, it was announced that the band would perform in Mexico City on October 10, 2017.